103-Year-Old Jesse James' Grave

 Let's just accept the premise that the outlaw Jesse James was not killed in St. Joseph, Missouri in 1882.
 Instead, he died of natural causes in 1951 only three weeks shy of his 104th birthday.

 Where did Jesse live out his peaceable last months?
 In Granbury, Texas, as J. Frank Dalton.
 His headstone in the Granbury Cemetery, formerly a nondescript slab inscribed with the Dalton name, was later replaced by a nicer headstone with the James name.
-It reads, "CSA - Jesse Woodson James.
+It's inscribed, "CSA - Jesse Woodson James.
 Sept.
-5, 1847-Aug.15, 1951.
+5, 1847-Aug.
+15, 1951.
 Supposedly killed in 1882."
 A small Confederate flag is etched above the inscription.
-Meanwhile, the grave of the "real" Jesse James back in Kearney, Missouri, is occupied by a man named Charlie Bigelow, who was killed so Jesse could start over with a clean slate.
+Meanwhile, the grave of the "real" Jesse James back in Kearney, Missouri, is supposedly occupied by a man named Charlie Bigelow, who was killed so Jesse could start over with a clean slate.